pamapa/callblocker/README.md

 "tel_search_ch"       | http://tel.search.ch           | Switzerland (+41).
 Free for non comercial use
 "dasschnelle_at"      | http://www.dasschnelle.at      | Austria (+43).
 Free for non comercial use
 "dasoertliche_de"     | http://www.dasoertliche.de     | Germany (+49).
 Free for non comercial use

-Developer hint: The online lookup name e.g. "tel_search_ch" leds to the script name onlinelookup_tel_search_ch.py.
+Developer hint: The online lookup name e.g. "tel_search_ch" leds to the python script name onlinelookup_tel_search_ch.py.
+This allows easily to add additional scripts.

-## Automatically download blacklists
+## Offline blacklists (automatically periodically downloading)
+Through the web interface you have the possibility to maintain your own blacklist.
+Additionally there is the possibility to daily download an extern maintained blacklist.
+You will need to setup a cronjob for this task.

 Currently the following blacklists are supported:
 Name                         | Site                       | Description
 ----                         | ----                       | -----------
 blacklist_toastedspam_com.py | http://www.toastedspam.com | Mostly USA and Canada (+1)
 blacklist_ktipp_ch.py        | https://www.ktipp.ch       | Switzerland (+41)

-There is the possibility to daily download a whole blacklist.
-You will need to setup a cronjob for this task.
 The following cronjob will download each day the blacklist provided by ktipp_ch:
 ```
 0 0 * * * /usr/share/callblocker/blacklist_ktipp_ch.py --output /etc/callblocker/blacklists/ >/dev/null 2>&1
 ```

 ## Setup
-There are two ways to connect the callblock application to your phone system, depending if your system is VoIP or analog.
+There are two ways to connect the callblock application with your phone system, depending if it is VoIP or analog.

 ### Setup using Fritzbox with a IP-phone